cgiacomini/vagrant--kubernetes/examples/001-side-car/README.md

 # side-car example
-## Unique Container vs Multiple containers PDs
+## Unique Container vs Multiple containers PODs
-Most of the case we have one only container in a POD because are easier to build and maintain, but when needed we can have multiple containers too, in this case  the following scenarios could apply:
+In most cases we only have one container in a POD because they are easier to build and maintain, but when necessary we can also have more containers, in this case the following scenarios could apply:

 ![side-car](../../doc/side-car.jpg)

 * ***side-car*** container is a container that enhances the primary application.
-For instance for logging, or for example a web application plus helpers containers.
+For instance for logging, or for a web application plus helpers containers.
 * ***ambassador*** container  is a container that represents the primary container to the outside world such as a proxy.
 * ***adapter*** container  which is used to adapt the traffic or data pattern to match the traffic or data pattern in other applications in the cluster.